williamouyang/okta.github.io/docs/getting_started/design_principles.md

 All requests that result in an error will return the appropriate 4xx or 5xx error code with a custom JSON error object:

-- errorCode: A code that is associated with this error type
+- `errorCode`: A code that is associated with this error type
-- errorLink: A link to documentation with a more detailed explanation of the error (note: this has yet to be implemented and for the time being is the same value as the errorCode)
+- `errorLink`: A link to documentation with a more detailed explanation of the error (note: this has yet to be implemented and for the time being is the same value as the errorCode)
-- errorSummary: A natural language explanation of the error
+- `errorSummary`: A natural language explanation of the error
-- errorId: An id that identifies this request.
+- `errorId`: An id that identifies this request.
 These ids are mapped to the internal error on the server side in order to assist in troubleshooting.

 ~~~ json
 {